AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **return on investment:** (ROI) Revenue minus costs.

 **revenue accuracy:** (Advertisers with portfolios) The actual revenue for a portfolio divided by the forecasted revenue.
+[Model accuracy reports](/help/search-social-commerce/reports/management/model-accuracy/model-accuracy-report-about.md) indicate the accuracy of the revenue models that are used for optimization.

 **revenue model:** (Advertisers with portfolios) Search, Social, & Commerce technology that predicts the conversion rate and estimated return for each bid unit, based on the click data (search and social) or impression data (display) and the advertiser's conversion data.